 Carrot Tops: Make an herb stuffing with adult tops—they’re slightly bitter and have minimal carrot flavor—minced shallots, tarragon and parsley and a little butter and lemon zest.
 Stuff under skin of chicken and roast on a bed of vegetables.

-Radish Leaves: Adult leaves tend to be extremely tough and pungent so best to braise them to soften their texture and taste.
+Radish Greens: Adult leaves tend to be extremely tough and pungent so best to braise them to soften their texture and taste.
 Dice and throw young radish leaves onto a bed of lettuce to add little spike of spice to the mix.

 Celery Leaves: Add celery leaves to hearty soups for a strong flavor or mince and mix with tuna salad.